Tuesday Two

 Write a story with only two sentences.
 Use the photo for inspiration if you wish.

-Photo by Greg Becker on Unsplash.
+Photo by guille pozzi on Unsplash.